Indonesian National Revolution: Operation Product

-Renville Agreement
+Renville Agreement & Subsequent Ceasefire

 The Van Mook line in Java.
 Areas in red were under Republican control.

 The United Nations Security Council brokered the Renville Agreement in an attempt to rectify the collapsed Linggadjati Agreement.
-The agreement was ratified in January 1948 and recognised a cease-fire along the so-called 'Van Mook line'; an artificial line which connected the most advanced Dutch tanks' positions.
+The agreement was ratified in January 1948 and recognised a cease-fire along the so-called 'Van Mook line' or 'Renville line'; an artificial line which connected the most advanced Dutch tanks' positions.
 Many Republican positions, however, were still intact behind the Dutch lines.
-Some Republican militias, particularly laborers, peasants, and student troops, just couldn't leave thus must live (and operate) behind Renville Line.
+Many pro-Republican militias & supporters, particularly laborers, peasants, and student troops, were unable to relocate, and were forced to remain behind the Renville Line.
 The agreement also required referendums to be held on the political future of the Dutch-held areas.
 The apparent reasonableness of Republicans garnered much important American goodwill.

-The Indonesian Republic faced economic hardship due to the continued naval blockade and land blockades at Renville line (in violation of Renville Agreement) which led to insufficient availability of not only arms, but also food, clothing, medicine, mails, books, magazines, material to service and repair transportation, and overpopulation due to people fleeing from Dutch advances in Operation Product.
-This economic hardship was paired with political crisis spurred by accepting the terms of the Renville Agreement, as well as internal conflicts between Republicans and other Indonesian nationalists, which fed fuel to what would later become the Madiun Affair.
+The Indonesian Republic faced economic hardship due to losing economically productive areas and the continued naval blockade and newly-erected land blockades on the Renville line which led to insufficient availability of not only arms, but also food, clothing, medicine, mail, books, magazines and material to service and repair transportation, as well as overpopulation due to people fleeing from Dutch advances in Operation Product.
+This economic hardship was paired with a political crisis spurred by accepting the terms of the Renville Agreement, as well as internal conflicts between Republicans and other Indonesian nationalists, which fed fuel to what would later become the Madiun Affair, and Darul Islam Rebellion.

 Diplomatic efforts between the Netherlands and the Republic continued throughout 1948 and 1949.
 Political pressures, both domestic and international, hindered Dutch attempts to decide upon objectives.
 Similarly, Republican leaders faced great difficulty in persuading their people to accept diplomatic concessions.
 By July 1948 negotiations were in deadlock and the Netherlands pushed unilaterally towards Van Mook's federal Indonesia concept.
 The new federal states of South Sumatra and East Java were created, although neither had a viable support base.
 The Netherlands set up the Bijeenkomst voor Federaal Overleg (BFO) (or Federal Consultative Assembly), a body comprising the leadership of the federal states, and charged with the formation of a United States of Indonesia and an interim government by the end of 1948.
 The Dutch plans, however, had no place for the Republic unless it accepted a minor role already defined for it.
 Later plans included Java and Sumatra but dropped all mention of the Republic.
 The main sticking point in the negotiations was the balance of power between the Netherlands High Representative (successor to office of Governor-General) and the Republican forces.

 Mutual distrust between the Netherlands and the Republic hindered negotiations.
-Indonesia who faced aforementioned naval and land blockades (which violated Renville Agreement) also feared a second major Dutch offensive.
-Meanwhile, the Dutch objected to continued pro-Republican activity on the Dutch side of the Renville line.
+Indonesia feared another major Dutch offensive.
+Meanwhile, the Dutch objected to continued pro-Republican activities on the Dutch side of the Renville line.